17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

 Affliction does not give way to glory; it produces glory.
 Suffering is agony apart from knowing that eternal glory lies ahead.
 Our present distress has purpose and design from God’s point of view.

 The ground that sustains the believer lies beyond the issues of time.
-By bringing an eternal viewpoint into our perspective, the things of earth dwindle in importance.
+By bringing an eternal viewpoint into our perspective, we see the things of earth dwindle in importance.